Banff National Park: Geology

 The Canadian Rockies consist of several northwest–southeast trending ranges.
 Two main mountain ranges are within the park, each consisting of numerous subranges.
 The western border of the park follows the crest of the Main Ranges (also known as the Park Ranges), which is also the continental divide.
 The Main Ranges in Banff National Park include from north to south, the Waputik, Bow and Blue Ranges.
 The high peaks west of Lake Louise are part of the Bow Range.
 The eastern border of the park includes all of the Front Ranges consisting of from north to south, the Palliser, Sawback and Sundance Ranges.
-The Banff townsite is located in the Front Ranges.
-Just outside of the park to the east lie the foothills that extend from Canmore at the eastern entrance of the park eastward into the Great Plains.
+The Banff townsite is in the Front Ranges.
+Just outside the park to the east lie the foothills that extend from Canmore at the eastern entrance of the park eastward into the Great Plains.
 Well west of the park, the Western Ranges of the Rockies pass through Yoho and Kootenay National Parks.
 Though the tallest peak entirely within the park is Mount Forbes at 3612 m, Mount Assiniboine on the Banff-Mount Assiniboine Provincial Park border is slightly higher at 3618 m.

 The Canadian Rockies are composed of sedimentary rock, including shale, sandstone, dolomite and limestone.
 The vast majority of geologic formations in Banff range in age from Precambrian to the Jurassic periods (600–145 m.y.a.).
 However, rocks as young as the lower Cretaceous (145–66 m.y.a.) can be found near the east entrance and on Cascade Mountain above the Banff townsite.
 These sedimentary rocks formed at the bottom of shallow seas between 600 and 175 m.y.a. and were pushed east during the Laramide orogeny.
 Mountain building in Banff National Park ended approximately 55 m.y.a.